Skip to content

 • Performance and engagement of video

-What is the YouTube shorts algorithm?
+What is the YouTube Shorts algorithm?

-YouTube Shorts are short, vertical videos created using a smartphone and uploaded directly to YouTube from the YouTube app, like Stories.
-Millions of YouTube viewers are watching Shorts daily… so don’t sleep on this new format.
+One of the newest formats to enter the YouTube ecosystem is YouTube Shorts.
+These short, vertical videos created using a smartphone and uploaded directly to YouTube from the YouTube app, like Stories or TikTok videos.

-But how do you get your Shorts discovered?
+Now that you know Shorts are great, the question is: how do you get your Shorts discovered?

 • Relevance: Do the title, tags, content, and description match the search term?